wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 use _width_ and _height_
 set height or width to _auto_ if the height was specified previously using percentage(%) is usually of the parent container (changes in responsiveness)

+## Centering our Page

+Best trick for centering a page.

+-   Put all of the content into a container element
+-   Give a container certain width
+-   Center the container inside of the browser (Add margins to the left and right of the container (auto))